 The oldest vine that God placed in the Guinness Book of Records is indeed from Slovenia.

-The Last Fact Among Interesting and Fun Facts About Slovenia
+The Last Fact Among Interesting Facts About Slovenia